josh-collinsworth/joco-sveltekit/src/lib/content/posts/glove80-first-impressions.md

 Even customizing the layout might be tricky for non-tech-savvy folks--especially knowing how easy it is to accidentally mess something up and be forced to go digging through the troubleshooting FAQ.

-That said, I gather ZMK is actively developed software with planned future improvements, so maybe that, and/or MoErgo's own customization tool, will become a bit more friendly to casual users as time goes on.
+That said, I gather both MoErgo's customizer and the ZMK software it's built on are actively developed software with planned future improvements.
+So maybe the Glove80 will become a bit more friendly to casual users as time goes on.
+(Of course, you don't _have_ to customize the layout, or use layers.)

 ## Lights

 While the Glove80 _does_ have RGB lights under each key, the lighting seems a little less full-featured than comparable keyboards.
-Unless you're using the built-in rainbow animation, every key has to be the same color; you can't customize per-key or per-layout.
+While you can customize the color, every key has to be the _same_ color; you can't customize per-key or per-layout.

-This _may_ be a limitation of ZMK (I'm not sure), so maybe some of this may change.
-Or, if you're savvy enough, maybe you could program your way around it.
-There are forks of ZMK that do extra things, but that of course is "you better know what you're doing" territory.
+This is apparently a limitation of ZMK (for now, at least), but there are hacks to work around it.
+I haven't looked into them, but regardless, that's fairly technical "you better know what you're doing" territory.

-In any case: I wouldn't say the lights are a major selling point here.
+In any case, though: I wouldn't say the lights are a major selling point here.
 They're neat.
 They can look pretty cool in the dark.
 But they accelerate battery usage when in wireless mode, and there are only a few lighting options to choose from anyway.

 There's a nice rainbow animation that slides across all the keys (my personal favorite, pictured below).
-If you're not using that animation, every key has to be the same color, but you can choose whether they stay lit, gradually pulse off and on, or rotate through hues in sync all together.
-All of this is set using the keys on the Magic layer, rather than in the layout editor.
+If you're not using that animation, again, every key has to be the same color, but you can choose whether they stay lit, gradually pulse off and on, or rotate through hues in sync all together.

+By the way, the lights are toggled and adjusted using the keys on the Magic layer, rather than in the layout editor.
 (And, of course, you can just leave the lights off.)

 <figure>